HariSekhon/DevOps-Bash-tools/.bash.d/README.md

-Bashrc Interactive Functions, Aliases and Shell Customizations
+Advanced Bashrc Code - Interactive Functions, Aliases and Shell Customizations
 ==============================================================

 Advanced bashrc code I've been using for 10-15 years.
 This is a work-in-progress as there are thousands of lines of bashrc stuff still to sanitize and export here.